At a Glance: Best 1911 Sights

 In this guide, we’ll discuss the different sight styles and which shooting purposes they are best suited to.
 We’ll then break down the differences between competition and self-defense sights, as well as fixed and adjustable styles too.

-Our Guide To The 8 Best 1911 Sights On The Market
+Our Guide To The 8 Best Sights For 1911 The Market

 To reduce potential overwhelm, we’ve picked the 8 best 1911 sights to test and review for you.
 Along with a thorough review, we’ve included the pros and cons of each product for a quick and simple comparison.